 Our analysis exploited the quantified holomorphy of the function space map $\calG$ (or its countably-parametric version $\bG$) in an essential way; while at first sight, this may seem restrictive, in recent years large classes of maps of engineering interest have been identified which admit this property.
 We only mention \cite{CSZ18_2319} for the stationary Navier-Stokes equations, \cite{JSZ17_2339} for time-harmonic Maxwell equations and \cite{HS21_2779} for shape to boundary integral operator maps.
 Both, generalization error bounds and the work bounds do not incur the curse of dimensionality, which enters in straightforward application of classical approximation results.

-The discussed gpc surrogate operator constructions assumed availability of noise-free evaluations of $\dup{\cG(a)}{\tilde{\eta}_j}$ in at most $N$ pairs of $C_r^s(\cX)\times \tilde{\bsPsi}_\cY$.
-Accounting for effects of ``noisy'' evaluations of these functionals, e.g.\ through numerical discretizations, will be considered elsewhere. \begin{acknowledgement} This work was completed while JZ visited MIT in April and May 2022, and while the authors attended the Erwin Schr\"odinger Institute, Vienna, Austria, during the ``ESI Thematic Period on Uncertainty Quantification'' in May and June 2022.
+The discussed gpc surrogate operator constructions assumed availability of noise-{less} evaluations of $\dup{\cG(a)}{\tilde{\eta}_j}$ in at most $N$ pairs of input-output ``snapshots'' in $C_r^s(\cX)\times \tilde{\bsPsi}_\cY$.
+Accounting for effects of ``noisy'' evaluations of these functionals, e.g.\ through numerical discretizations, will be considered elsewhere.

+\begin{acknowledgement} This work was completed while JZ visited MIT in April and May 2022, and while the authors attended the Erwin Schr\"odinger Institute, Vienna, Austria, during the ``ESI Thematic Period on Uncertainty Quantification'' in May and June 2022.
 Excellent working conditions at these institutions are gratefully acknowledged. \end{acknowledgement}